- A convenient home money pit

 - You can’t find anyone to check your hives for nosema, so you buy a microscope, slides, and a counting grid.

-- You decide you should attend a conference in another city which requires an overnight stay, transportation, meals, and registration fee.
+- You decide you should attend a conference in another city that requires an overnight stay, transportation, meals, and registration fee.

 - You decide to read the latest bee books, only to discover new ones are published weekly.